sjoegd/kart-racer/README.md

 # Kart Racer

-A simple (to be multiplayer) kart racing game that will contain highly intelligent bots using Deep Reinforcement Learning.
+A simple (to be multiplayer) kart racing game created in Godot containing highly advanced RL bots to race against.

 ## Attributions